sww1235/Beltpack-Cellphone-MkII/idea file.md

 - HDMI to Displayport chip onboard
 - M.2 SSD support

-External cellular calling chip similar to arduino cellular boards to allow for both multiple carrier support and seperate cellular data and calling/texting support.
+External cellular calling chip similar to arduino cellular boards to allow for both multiple carrier support and seperate cellular data and calling/texting support. have it look more like an external ham radio connection than a shield

 Think about having audio output as direct i2s instead of analog, to use external DSP